pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 ## Step 3.
 Start a new session to track a visitor and to display guides

-To begin tracking a visitor's analytics and display guides call the `startSession` API.
-The call to the `startSession` API can be conducted immediately after calling the `setup` API or anywhere else in the code, such as completing the log in process of your app.
-To begin a session for an anonymous visitor, pass ```nil``` as the visitor id.
-You can call the `startSession` API more than once and transition from an anonymous session to an identified session (or even switch between multiple identified sessions).
+To begin tracking a visitor's analytics and to display guides call the `startSession` API.
+The call to the `startSession` API can be conducted immediately after calling the `setup` API or anywhere else in the code, such as completing the login process of your app.

 <details open>
 <summary> <b>Swift Instructions</b><i> - Click to Expand / Collapse</i></summary>